 Why 70 Million Americans Can't Sleep at Night

-In addition, National Health Interview Survey data indicated nearly 30 percent of adults reported an average of six hours or less of sleep – despite the fact that the average adult requires seven to eight hours of sleep to maximize his or her productivity.
+Can’t sleep?
+You’re not alone!
+The National Institutes of Health (NIH) notes that 50 to 70 million Americans suffer from a sleep or wakefulness disorder.
+In addition, National Health Interview Survey Data indicates that nearly 30 percent of adults report an average of six hours or less of sleep – even though the average adult requires seven to eight hours of sleep to maximize his or her productivity.

 - Acute – May last for days or weeks and frequently occurs due to work stress, family pressures and other trauma.